rodneyshupe/Cookbook/Recipes/Entrees/Beef/KalbiShortRibsStirfriedVegtables.rst

 Directions
 ----------

-1. Make marinade.
-Place all ingredients except green parts of green onion and sesame seeds into a food processor or blender and pulse until smooth.
-   Stir in chopped green onions and sesame seeds.
+1. Make the marinade.
+Pulse everything except the green parts of the green onion and the sesame seeds in a food processor or blender until smooth.
+Stir in the chopped green onions and sesame seeds.
 Remove 3 tablespoons and reserve.
-2. Place short ribs in a resealable plastic bag; pour marinade over.
-Seal bag;
+2. Drop the short ribs in a resealable plastic bag and pour the marinade over.
-   turn to coat and chill 12-18 hours max.
-Let come to room temperature before grilling.
+   Seal, turn to coat, and chill 12-18 hours max.
+Let them come to room temperature before grilling.
-3. Grill over high heat for about 3 minutes per side.
+3. Grill over high heat, about 3 minutes per side.
-4. In a medium frying pan, add 1 tablespoons vegetable oil and heat to medium high.
-Add zucchini and cook for 1 minute and mushrooms and saute till they release their liquid.
-Add reserved marinade and reduce.
+4. Heat 1 tablespoon vegetable oil in a medium frying pan over medium-high.
+Add the zucchini and cook 1 minute, then add the mushrooms and saute until they release their liquid.
+Add the reserved marinade and reduce.
 5. Serve with rice and kimchi.